Think of your project as an Oscar-nominated movie. You won, and you have to go up and give your big speech. Who do you

 Believe it or not, identifying project stakeholders can be harder than preparing your Oscars acceptance speech.
 That’s where a stakeholder analysis map can come in.
 By creating a stakeholder analysis map, you can easily identify and manage project stakeholders.
 In this article, we’ll walk you through how to create a stakeholder analysis map and increase your project’s impact.
 Here’s how.

 Project stakeholders are the people who can impact or be impacted by the project you’re working on.
 Stakeholders can come from every level of the organization, from individual contributors to senior executives—but if they’re involved in your project, they’re important.
-Even if your stakeholders aren’t directly involved in a project's day-to-day work, they may still be affected by its outcome.Improve team collaboration with Asana
+Even if your stakeholders aren’t directly involved in a project's day-to-day work, they may still be affected by its outcome.Create a stakeholder register template

 A stakeholder analysis map is a way to identify your project stakeholders and the impact they might have on the project based on two key aspects: stakeholder impact and stakeholder interest.
 A stakeholder map can help you understand which stakeholders have a high and low impact on your project and which stakeholders have a high or low interest in your work.
 That way, you can effectively communicate with all of your project stakeholders—in the way that works best for them.